StefanGentz/DynamicContent.js/README.md

 </topic>
 ```

-Now, you only need to make sure that in `DynamicContent.js`, the `const attributeName` is defined accordingly.
+Now, you only need to ensure that in `DynamicContent.js`, the `const attributeName` is defined accordingly.
 Make sure to prefix the attribute name with `data-` like in this example:

 ```javascript
 const  attributeName = 'data-rev';